CERTIFICATION & STANDARDS · INSTITUTIONAL PATHWAY

 A Structured Certification Pathway.

-VENDOR.Max electrodynamic power nodes operate without combustion, without rotating mechanical generation, and without reliance on battery-centric energy storage.
-The architecture operates as a controlled electrodynamic system with defined external electrical input.
-Most existing certification frameworks were written for systems that use at least one of these conventional components.
-We engage early with accredited bodies and standards institutions to build evaluation methodology that fits the architecture — and to progress the CE and UL certification pathway in a structured, professionally coordinated process.
+VENDOR.Max systems implement an Armstrong-type nonlinear electrodynamic oscillator operating as an open electrodynamic system in a controlled discharge-resonant regime — without combustion, without rotating energy-conversion assemblies, and without embedded chemical battery storage in the load-supply architecture.
+External electrical input is required at the complete device boundary for sustained operation.
+Most existing certification frameworks were written for systems that use at least one of the conventional components this architecture excludes.
+The pathway is designed to support early coordination with accredited bodies and standards institutions to align evaluation methodology with the architecture — and to progress the CE and UL certification pathway through structured coordination.

-TRL 5–6 · PROTOTYPE STAGE CE / UL · PATHWAY IN PREPARATION PARTNER ENGAGEMENT · BY QUALIFICATION
+TRL 5–6 · PROTOTYPE STAGE CE / UL · PATHWAY IN PREPARATION INSTITUTIONAL PATHWAY · BY QUALIFICATION

 READING FRAMEWORK · WHAT THIS PAGE IS